DillonSteyl/SCIE1000/Week 8/README.md

 Things to be covered:
 1. DONE - Make a graph show up with a single point (Discuss the plot function with three arguments (two single numbers and a marker), and the show function).
-2. Make a line show up (Discuss using arrays in the plot function)
+2. DONE - Make a line show up (Discuss using arrays in the plot function)
-3. Make two lines show up with the same x array (Discuss using the plot function twice)
+3. SASKIA - Make two lines show up with the same x array (Discuss using the plot function twice)
 4. Make two lines with different x arrays on different ranges (briefly discuss ranges of the graph)
 5. Make three lines show up with different step sizes (same equations for each but with a vertical shift so they're sufficiently distinct).
 6. Draw a shape (lines dont have to go left to right - gives them a slightly deeper understanding of whats going on with graphs).